 May in history

-1141 The earliest known severe hailstorm in Britain affected Wellesbourne this month.
+1141 The earliest known severe hailstorm in Britain affected Wellesbourne this month; fatalities were recorded.

 1579 A foot of snow apparently settled in London on the 4th.

 1697 Quite a month.
 On the 10th, an exceptionally destructive hailstorm travelled across Wales and NW England.
 The storm resulted in several severe injuries.
 Then on the 15th was probably the most severe hailstorm ever recorded in Britain (technically known as a "H8 storm"), with a fatality in Offley (Herts.); hailstones were reported at Hitchin as up to 140 mm in diameter, coming in a variety of shapes, destroying the ground, large trees, windows, and tiles.

-1698 The coldest on record (8.5); the cold spring was notable, even for the "Little Ice Age".
+1698 The coldest May on record (8.5) in the CET series; the cold spring was notable, even for the "Little Ice Age".
 The cold spring followed a cold winter.
 There was a significant snowfall acrosss the south of England on the 13th.

 1740 Very cold (8.6).

-1816 The "Year without a Summer", following the eruption of Mount Tambora in Indonesia in April 1815, reportedly saw snow in the London area on the 12th.
+1816 The famous "Year without a Summer", following the eruption of Mount Tambora in Indonesia in April 1815, reportedly saw snow fall as far south as the London area on the 12th.
 There were widespread food riots in Britain.

 1821 Reportedly there was snow in the south on the late date of the 27th.